 While this passive heating throughout the day is fantastic for keeping the home warm and dry, it also means no additional energy is spent heating your space.

 Greenhaven Homes is a NZ-owned and operated business working across the Wellington, Horowhenua, Kapiti, Manawatu and Hawkes Bay areas, and our team bring their years of expertise in designing environmentally friendly, sustainable, energy-efficient housing to every project.

-To learn more about our modular eco homes, you can request our plans online or contact Greenhaven Homes today to speak with one of our team.
-If you’d like to view one of homes for yourself, you can visit our newly unveiled three-bedroom show home and see how you could be living the Greenhaven way – warm, dry, eco-friendly homes for every New Zealander.
+To learn more about our modular eco-homes, you can request our plans online or contact Greenhaven Homes today to speak with one of our team.
+If you’d like to view one of the homes for yourself, you can visit our newly unveiled three-bedroom show home and see how you could be living the Greenhaven way – warm, dry, eco-friendly homes for every New Zealander.